Seiya Suzuki Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.51).
+- The Pirates have the 21st-ranked team ERA across all MLB pitching staffs (4.55).

-- Pirates pitchers combine to give up 141 home runs (1.1 per game), the seventh-fewest in the league.
+- Pirates pitchers combine to surrender the seventh-fewest home runs in baseball (141 total, 1.1 per game).

-- Selby starts for the first time this season for the Pirates.

-- The 25-year-old right-hander has pitched out of the bullpen seven times this season.

 © 2023 Data Skrive.
 All rights reserved.